Dip686/Collection.js-A-JavaScript-alternative-of-Java-Collections-framework/README.md

-# Collection.js-A-javaScript-alternative-of-Java-Collection-framework
+# Collection.js-A-JavaScript-alternative-of-Java-Collection-framework
-As javaScript is growing in the server side domain quite faster, to store access and manipulate data we feel the need of a strong framework in javaScript like Collection in Java.
+As JavaScript is growing in the server side domain quite faster, to store access and manipulate data we feel the need of a strong framework in JavaScript like Collection in Java.
 Providing all sort of data structures, utility classes, various sorting &amp; searching functions under a single shed will help users to develop product faster and easier.